auremoser/mozsci/log/worklog.md

 - go unpaid - once you start new contract - terminate the fellowship
 - perhaps finish the paper - send us your project when it's done, continue calling your self a mozilla fellow until june 30
 - amend contract for end dates - continue to be considered a Mozilla fellow until, continue to pay for travel through July 25th ?
 Paper
+- continuing to be a Mozilla Fellow until July 25th, his LDAP (email and Slack access) will be active until that date as well.

 * Update email to reviewers with auto-warn fluxx